-Harness recommends the following best practices for implementing Matrix and Parallelism strategies in your Pipelines.
+Harness recommends the following best practices for implementing looping strategies in your pipelines.

 Harness supports complex looping strategies such as:

 - Multi-layered matrix strategies (matrices on both stages and steps).

 - Multiple looping strategies in the same stage.